Singularity Containers

 How do I put software in a container?

-Ask and we may be able to build a container for you if we do not have one already.
+Building a Singularity container requires root privileges, so you can't build a container directly on our systems yourself.
+Ask, and we may be able to build a container for you with software you need if we do not have one already.
 Most of our containers originated this way.

-Building a Singularity container requires root privileges, so you can't build a container directly on our systems yourself.
-But nothing stops you from setting up your own linux machine with the same version of Singularity we have, building a container, and copying it here.
+Also, nothing stops you from setting up your own linux machine with the same version of Singularity we have, building a container, and copying it here.

 How to use a Singularity container interactively